Everything You Need to Know About How to Train a Puppy (or dog!)

 Positive Reinforcement

 Praise and reward your puppy immediately after they eliminate in the correct spot.
-This reinforces the behavior and helps them associate going potty outside with positive outcomes.
+This reinforces the behaviour and helps them associate going potty outside with positive outcomes.
 Avoid punishment for accidents, as this can create fear and confusion.
 Instead, clean up accidents thoroughly to remove any scent that might attract your puppy to the same spot.

 3. Basic Obedience Training: Sit, Stay, Come